 At the dawn of the new year we take stock of our lives, acknowledge our past unskillfulness, and rededicate the temple and ourselves to further practice in the year ahead.

 We begin with a repentance ceremony in the Buddha Hall.
-We then follow the abbot as he makes his way from altar to altar throughout the Center, purifying them to the accompaniment of the priests' shakujos and the sangha's chanting.
+We then follow the abbot as he makes his way from altar to altar throughout the Center, purifying them to the accompaniment of the shakujo and chanting.
 Then, ourselves and the temple renewed, we gather to share a meal and renew our ties with one another.

 It was never part of the task of the first Buddhist monks and nuns to perform marriage ceremonies, and Buddhism has by and large considered marriage a civil, rather than a religious, affair.
-Nevertheless, one of the signs of Buddhism's adaptation to American culture has been the expectation that one may marry at a temple with a monk or priest officiating.
+Nevertheless, one of the signs of Buddhism's adaptation to American culture has been the expectation that one may marry at a temple with a monastic or priest officiating.

 The Chicago Zen Center is happy to be part of that adaptation.
 In recent years weddings have been held at the Center for members and non-members alike.
-Priests may also be called upon to officiate at ceremonies in the wider community.
+Priests have also be called upon to officiate at ceremonies in the wider community.

 FUNERALS & MEMORIAL SERVICES

 The Buddha squarely faced the utter inevitability of sickness, old age, and death, and our sangha has experienced its own losses.
-We come together at such times to recall the person's life and to commend him or her to the loving and compassionate care of all Buddhas and Bodhisattvas as he or she makes the journey on.
+We come together at such times to commend our sister or brother to the loving and compassionate care of all Buddhas and Bodhisattvas as he or she makes the journey on.
 We offer incense and food, chant sutras and dharani in the sure expectation that our friend will one day find his or her True Home.

-Priests at the Center have also been called on to conduct Memorial Services in the community for those not expressly connected with the Center.
+Priests at the Center have also been called on over the years to conduct Memorial Services in the community for those not expressly connected with the Center.
 Email the Center if this is something you are considering for yourself or for a loved one.